mauer4/Attention-From-Scratch/docs/ENVIRONMENT_AND_FLOWS.md

 `logs/bootstrap_<timestamp>.log`, which makes post-mortem debugging easy on shared machines.
 When driver detection is unavailable the script defaults to CUDA 12.8, matching the repository’s primary toolchain.
+During Python dependency installation the bootstrapper also double-checks the PyTorch wheels: if CPU-only builds were pinned in the lock file it automatically reinstalls the matching CUDA wheels from the detected PyTorch index so a subsequent `make setup` keeps the venv GPU-ready.

 ### Dependency locking